Seagulls to Chips

 Andy Beeston, the Project Coordinator, aims to be at the heartbeat of the community, establishing and building relationships with the wider community.

-As a way of keeping on track with youth needs and opportunities, the Our Futures Champions meet regularly to ensure that the Our Futures project is on track.
+As a way of keeping on track with youth needs and opportunities, the Our Futures Champions meet on the first Monday of each Month to ensure that the Our Futures project is on track.

 The Champions key purpose is to provide advice, support and accountability to the delivery of the “Our Futures” Youth project jointly funded by the Tasmanian Community Fund and George Town Council.